 Previous experience includes Principal-Consultant for Pacific American Services, Inc., a New York-based international consulting and business development firm, marketing positions in both the USA and Europe for Sandoz International (now Novartis), and brand management with Richardson-Vicks Inc. (now part of Procter & Gamble).

 Recognized internationally as a teacher, coach and advisor on consumer marketing, strategic planning, and new business development, Paul has participated in corporate training programs in Germany, Switzerland, Hong Kong, India, Japan, Mexico, the U.S., Italy, and the U.K. Paul has lectured students in various universities and graduate schools, and served as an Alumni Counselor to the American Graduate School of International Management (Thunderbird).
-In addition to eighteen years in Japan, Paul has also lived in Germany three years and the Philippines seven years, where he currently resides.
+In addition to eighteen years in Japan, Paul has also lived in Germany three years and the Philippines thirteen years, where he currently resides.

 Paul earned his MIM (Master of International Management) With Honors from AGSIM (Thunderbird).
 Paul also took advanced MBA courses in Mergers & Acquisitions and Managerial Economics in the Pace University Graduate School of Business.
 He holds a B.A. in Political Science from Hobart College, and studied at the Universitat Freiburg im Breisgau and the Institute of European Studies in Freiburg,Germany.